hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/morlevi/__init__.md

 4. **Appropriate Assertions:** The code now uses assertions (`assert`) to verify the expected results.

-5. **Error Handling (Example):**  A commented-out test demonstrates how to use `pytest.raises` to check for exceptions.
+5. **Error Handling (Example):**  A commented-out test demonStartes how to use `pytest.raises` to check for exceptions.
 This is a placeholder and needs to be adapted if your `Graber` class raises exceptions.

 **How to Run the Tests:**